 - The VCE covers a range of studies and is assessed by both external exams and school-based assessments.

 - VCE results are used as selection criteria for entry to universities and colleges for further education.

-- The VCAL and the Vocational Education and Training in Schools program (VETiS) are other options for Year 11 and 12 students, offering practical work-related experience and learning.
-Like the VCE, VCAL and VETiS are accredited for secondary certification and can lead to further education and training.
+- VCAL is another option for Year 11 and 12 students, offering practical work-related experience and learning.
+Like the VCE, VCAL is an accredited secondary certification and can lead to further education and training.